bysqr/bysqr/README.md

 cargo build --release
 ```

-You can find `bysqr` executable and rust library in `target/release`.
+You can find `bysqrcli` executable and rust library in `target/release`.

 ### WASM build